 by Chroma Chola

-with illustrations by Marko Emigrantov_na Kvirenko
+with an illustration by Marko Emigrantov_na Kvirenko

 “Well, what is it this time?
 I hope no secret submarines nuking the ocean floors?”
 “No, sir, it’s a cyclonic storm.
 And given its speed and capacity it’s best to alert all governments across South Asia.
 We don’t have much time on our hands.”